Hub-Varith/Hub-Varith/README.md

 ### Hi I'm Haemavitch(Hub) Varith 👨🏻‍💻👋

-## I'm the Founder & CTO of Infinite X and a High school student developer
+## I'm the Founder & CTO of Infinite X and a student developer
 - 🎧 Currently working on Audio Soucre Separation
-- I'm a Flutter developer
+- I'm a Flutter & ML engineer
 - 🤖 Interested in AI
 - 🎤 I'm also a musician! 🎸🎷